Rohit-Kundu/Fuzzy-Rank-Ensemble/README.md

 +-- main.py

 ```
-Then, run the code using the command prompt as follows:
+Then, run the code (5-fold cross-validation will be automatically performed) using the command prompt as follows:

-`python main.py --data_directory "data" --epochs 20`
+`python main.py --data_directory "data/" --epochs 20`